canonical/tdx/tests/README.md

 The tests are organized in different categories and this organization is reflected in the structure of the `tests`.

-You can choose to run a category of tests by specifying the folder:
+You can choose to run a category of tests by specifying the appropriate sudirectory under `tests`.
+For example, to run the boot tests:

 ```
 $ sudo ./tdtest tests/boot